jrtechs/NodeJSBlog/blogContent/posts/other/responsible-optimization.md

 lambasted in front of congress, that motto is slowly changing.

-Facebook like many tech companies creddits it’s major success to optimizing a sometimes niche problem -- this is something that programmers love to do and computers are perfect at.
-Facebook optimized how people consume media, but they did it at the detriment of quality content.
-Youtube tremendously optimized how we view videos by suggesting us recommended videos to watch, but, if often suggests repulsive content.
+Facebook like many tech companies credits its major success to optimizing a sometimes niche problem -- this is something that programmers love to do and computers are perfect at.
+Facebook optimized how people consume media, but they did it to the detriment of quality content.
+Youtube tremendously optimized how we view videos by suggesting us recommended videos to watch, but, it often suggests repulsive content.
 Uber optimized how people found rides, but it resulted in an influx of part time drivers that are slowly pushing out full time drivers.
 This is not to say that optimization is a bad